mattbierner/blog.mattbierner.com/_posts/2015-02-07-stupid-template-tricks-pride-and-parser-combinators-part-one.md

 }
 ```

-Parser combinators may also operate on parsers themselves, composing one or more parers together to create a parser with new behavior.
+Parser combinators may also operate on parsers themselves, composing one or more parsers together to create a parser with new behavior.
 The `Next` combinator for example runs parser `a`, then parser `b` if `a` succeeded.

 ```javascript
 parser Next(a, b) {